OutSystems/docs-product/src/setup-maintain/setup/install-ssl-platform.md

 ## Creating a Certificate Signing Request (CSR)

 A typical step before requesting a new certificate or renew an existing one, is to generate a CSR to be provided to the Certificate Authority.
-If you need instructions on how to generate a CSR, refer to [this article](https://success.outsystems.com/Support/Enterprise_Customers/Installation/How_to_generate_a_CSR).
+If you need instructions on how to generate a CSR, refer to [this article](https://www.outsystems.com/tk/redirect?g=98e7f6a1-508c-4d53-9ac9-1de52829e137).
 If you already have a CSR, proceed to the next section.

 ## Acquiring the SSL certificate

 After you have created your Certificate Signing Request (the .txt file), you need to acquire the certificate before installing it in your application server.

-There are two ways to obtain a certificate:

-* Contact one Certification Authority
-* Contact your company's Certification Authority, if there is one
+To obtain a certificate contact a Certification Authority.

 <div class="info" markdown="1">